K-Study Timesby GEA

 Cost and scholarships are important criteria when studying engineering abroad.
 The application deadlines and eligibility requirements for the Global Korean Scholarship (GKS), university-specific scholarships, and lab-provided support vary.
 For students like those from India who prioritize English-medium master’s programs and scholarship opportunities, it is essential to verify not only the admissions office’s guidelines but also whether the department or lab conducts classes in English and the specific funding conditions.

 In your application, you need to demonstrate more specific technical interests than simply stating that you “like cars.”
-You should narrow your focus to areas such as EV thermal management, battery materials, power electronics, vehicle control, production automation, or autonomous driving data to ensure a good fit with the research lab and program.
-Only when this process is well-defined will your scholarship application and research proposal be persuasive.
+You should narrow your focus to areas such as EV thermal management, battery materials, power electronics, vehicle control, production automation, or autonomous driving data to ensure a good fit with the lab and program.
+Only after this process is well-defined will your scholarship application and research proposal be persuasive.

 Comments